-At PCS we offer two forms of cremation for your pet cat.
+At PCS we offer two forms of feline cremation.

-Individual cremation ensures that your pet cat is cremated singularly within a clean and private chamber.
+Individual cremation ensures that your cat is cremated singularly within a clean and private chamber.
 With the individual cremation, you are guaranteed that the ashes you receive, or those placed into our memorial garden, will be only the ashes of your beloved cat.

 A communal cremation is the second option available to you.
 This means that your pet will be cremated with a group of others and the ashes are either stored in a memorial centre or scattered within the grounds of the crematorium or cemetery.

 Both cremations are carried out with the utmost respect and care, and there is no right or wrong choice.